 No drug is without risks and side effects, so it's important to disclose your entire medical history, as well as any lifestyle issues such as drug and alcohol abuse, to your doctor.
-If you experience unusual or severe side effects when you take an ovulation drug, or if you have in the past, be sure to tell your doctor.
+If you experience unusual or severe ovulation induction side effects when you take one of these drugs, or if you have in the past, be sure to tell your doctor.

-The good news is that ovulation induction is one of the safest and best-studied methods for increasing fertility.
+The good news is that ovarian induction is one of the safest and best-studied infertility treatment methods.
 Indeed, it is many doctors' first resort when the cause of infertility is unclear.